 If you’re new to cooking Kibbeh, these tips will help you create an authentic and delicious dish:

 - Bulgur Basics: Use #1 bulgur for the best results.
-Remember not to soak it; instead, wash it thoroughly to remove impurities and then pat it dry with a paper towel.
-This ensures a smooth, crispy shell with perfectly cooked interior.
+Remember not to soak it; wash it thoroughly to remove impurities, then pat it dry with a paper towel.
+This ensures a smooth, crispy shell with a perfectly cooked interior.

 - Lean Meat Choice: Opt for at least 90% lean ground beef when making the shell for a balanced texture and flavor.